feroz315/javascriptprojects/README.md

 # javascriptprojects
- some projects to demonstrae simple js
+ js will contain 20 projects in this course with
+ Htnl , css , js